Representation and Research Ethics (RARE)

 Collaborators: Dr. Fanita Tyrell (Co-PI), Dr. Collin Mueller (Co-I)

 Community and Resilient Environments (CARE)

-The Adolescent Brain and Cognitive Development (ABCD) study is a population-based sample of nearly 12,000 9 – 10 year-olds who will be followed into young adulthood.
-Families from all over the United States are participating in this study to help us understand how the brain develops over time and how the social and physical environment shape child health.
+The Adolescent Brain Cognitive Development (ABCD) Study® is a population-based sample of nearly 12,000 9 – 10 year-olds who will be followed into young adulthood.
+Families from all over the United States are participating in this study to help us understand how the brain develops over time and how the social and physical environment shape children’s development.
 The ABCD Study is the largest long-term study of brain development and child health!